 We Are Still Bent Some Kind of Way

-It’s hard to quibble with Ben’s perspective and the book’s contents support its thesis in a thoughtful and logical way.
-The reality of course is we are not a blank slate.
-Removing shortsighted beliefs from truths is a surgical operation.
+It’s hard to disagree with Ben’s thesis that personality isn’t permanent as he builds a strong case both with facts and anecdotes.
+However, removing shortsighted beliefs from truths is a surgical operation.
 Mixed into my parents’ inferred consul that the corporate workplace was a meritocracy was the guidance that you should try your best every time.
 Mixed into the guidance of trying your best every time is the delayed understanding that some games are worth your effort at all.

-If the book lacks for anything, it would be that Ben’s thoughts feel incomplete on keeping the wheat when it is separated from the chaff.
-How do we preserve those well-meaning yet incomplete teachings of our parents, friends, and mentors?
+It would interesting to hear Ben’s further thoughts on separating the wheat from the chaff.
+How do we preserve the well-meaning yet incomplete teachings of our parents, friends, and mentors?
 How do we leverage the past as a strength while looking wide-eyed to the future?

 You Are the Former Nothing

 I’m a guy who will watch my automatic garage door open and see beauty.
 Having this gratitude framework is a superpower as I generally derive joy out of banal moments, ignore triviality, and extract more satisfaction from any event than most people.

 That superpower does not come without a downside.
 I spend too much time sorting and holding onto moments gone by.
 Reading this book was convicting.
 I’m a nostalgic guy, steeped deeply in the working-class ideals of death before dishonor.
 All of my best friends were made when I was under the age of 10.
 The idea of loosening my attachment to who I was and who we were is difficult but highly necessary in the ever-evolving pursuit of a better tomorrow.